Another-Axiom/GT_CustomMapExample/README.md

 **MAKE SURE TO ADD ANDROID BUILD SUPPORT TO YOUR UNITY 2022.3.2f1 INSTALLATION!** This is needed to make sure your bundles properly support the Quest.
 Instructions can be found here: https://docs.unity3d.com/Manual/android-sdksetup.html

-**NOTE: Quest Support for custom maps is still WIP, but the exporter does build Android AssetBundles.**

 ## Creating a map
 For the most part, creating a map itself is the same as creating anything in Unity.
 However, there are a few specific